-There are few things more enjoyable on a sunny summer’s day or warm evening than a spot of the best open air theatre London has to offer.
-There’s lots about, catering to all tastes.
-Much of it is even free, so you can spend your money on ice cream instead!
+There are few things more enjoyable on a sunny summer day or warm evening than catching some of the best open air theatre London has to offer.
+There are lots of great shows and much of it is free to watch, so you can spend your money on ice cream instead!

 Here’s our pick of the best open air theatre London has for you this summer:

 An iconic sight on the banks of the Thames, Shakespeare’s Globe is a unique venue.
-A recreation of the theatre in which Shakespeare’s plays were originally staged, you can pay just £5 to stand as a groundling and see a show.
+A recreation of the theatre in which Shakespeare’s plays were originally staged, you can pay just £5 to stand as a groundling to see a show.
 Of course, you can spend a bit more and sit as well.
-See anything from a Shakespearean production to a brand-new play.
-Though The Globe had a reputation for “original practices” productions, more recently it has taken chances with new ideas.
-It always plays with the audience and has fun with its versatile space.
-This year it’s staging productions of Romeo And Juliet, Twelfth Night, Tristan And Yseult, Much Ado About Nothing, King Lear and Boudica.

 Iris Theatre at St Paul’s Church (21 June to 3 September)

 Hidden away in the middle of Covent Garden is a real gem.
-St Paul’s, also known as The Actors’ Church, is an oasis of calm amid the hustle and bustle of the city.
+St Paul’s Church, also known as The Actors’ Church, is an oasis of calm amid the hustle and bustle of the city.
 Every summer since 2007 it has given its peaceful garden over to Iris Theatre to present a pair of open air shows.
-This year, to mark its 10th anniversary, it’s reviving its production of Shakespeare’s thriller of ambition, Macbeth, and staging a new version of children’s classic Hansel & Gretel.
+This year In 2018, it’s staging Shakespeare’s tale of sorcery and spirits The Tempest, and swashbuckling adventure The Three Musketeers.

 River Stage Festival at National Theatre (28 July to 28 August)

-As the sun shines on Southbank during the summer months, the area outside the National Theatre comes alive with performance.
-And like The Scoop, it is absolutely FREE!
-For five weekend, a variety of acts take to the exposed stage to give short performances throughout the day.
+As the sun shines on the South Bank during the summer months, the area outside the National Theatre comes alive with performance.
+For five weekends, a variety of acts take to the exposed stage to give short performances throughout the day.
 Pop by and you could see anything from circus performers to DJs, dancers to drag acts.
-This year the weekends are curated by The Glory, HOME Manchester, WOMAD, Rambert Dance and the National Theatre.
-Find out more about River Stage.
+The weekends are curated by The Glory, HOME Manchester, Sadler’s Wells, Nonclassical and the National Theatre in 2018.

-The ultimate in outdoor theatre happens all year round in Covent Garden market, where street performers are a regular sight.
-Lunchtime and early evening are peak times for performers, though they wow crowds with their stupendous skills throughout the day.
-Here you can see everything from juggling to acrobatics, magic to music.
+Outdoor theatre happens all year round in Covent Garden, where street performers are a regular sight.
+Lunchtime and early evening are peak times for performers, though they wow the crowds with their stupendous skills throughout the day.
+See everything from juggling and acrobatics, to magic and music.
 While stopping to watch is entirely free, if you enjoy yourself it’s customary to give the performer a little something at the end of their show.
-I mean money, obviously.
+We mean money, obviously.